- You are here:

 Safety

-In our opinion, Botswana, and especially the wildlife parks and reserves (such as Northern Tuli Game Reserve), are safe to visit.
+In our opinion, Botswana and its wildlife parks and reserves are safe to visit.

-Most visitors to Northern Tuli are on a fly-in or self-drive safari.
+Most visitors to Northern Tuli Game Reserve are on either a fly-in safari or a self-drive safari.
 Flying around from lodge to lodge is very safe.
-Self-drive is a safe option too; visitors coming from Gaborone or Johannesburg must ensure they have plenty of fuel and water, but the road is quite good.
+Self-drive is a safe option too.
+Visitors coming from Gaborone (the capital of Botswana) or Johannesburg (in South Africa) must ensure they have plenty of fuel and water, but road conditions to and from the reserve are generally good.

-For the most up-to-date information about safety in Botswana and Northern Tuli specifically, please check the travel advisories (see the ‘Safety & Security – Botswana’ link below).
+For the most up-to-date information about safety in Botswana and Northern Tuli specifically, check the government travel advisories (see the ‘Governments’ Travel Advice for Botswana’ link below).

 - General Travel Safety Precautions